DhruvKinger/Dream11/README.md

 + Admin is more of the supreme or you can say a Senior Vice President Person who commands and monitors the progress.
 + Admin adds different Venues,Matches,Countries etc. and so on.
 + Once match is over then Admin updates the points of the players on the basis of fixed criteria already set(say like 2 points for every wicket,1.5 points for taking a catch and so on).
-+ Users have to do only one thing that is creating their best possible team that consists of Validations like(Maximum 1 WK,Maximum 4 Bowlers,Maximum 5 Batsman,Maximum 2 AllRounders).
++ Users have to do only one thing that is creating their best possible team that consists of Validations like(Maximum 1 Wicket Keeper,Maximum 4 Bowlers,Maximum 5 Batsman,Maximum 2 AllRounders).
 + In order to see the results User need to signin.
 + Login and Logout Functionaly is with the help of User.Identity Package.
 + Applied Hit Counter that displays number of users of Website.